simplonco/java-hello-world/README.md

 It's important to remember that the goal is to make code as expressive and readable as we can.
-However, solutions to the hello-world exercise will not be reviewed by a person, but by rikki- the robot, who will offer an encouraging word.
+However, solutions to the hello-world exercise will not be reviewed by a person, but by Travis CI, who will offer an encouraging word.